 Nebraska located company (US) has developed a method enabling the construction of extremely strong buildings using precast concrete structures reinforced with basalt composites – mesh, rebar, and fiber.

-The method is based on a new material that Rod Russell, the project head and CEO of MR Housing (Millennium Resilient International, Inc) is working on in collaboration with the University of Nebraska and the Peter Kiewit Foundation.
+The method is based on a new material that Rod Russell, the project head and CEO of

 Rust and the difference in expansion coefficient between steel and concrete lead to the eventual decay of the structure.
 But basalt fiber has the same expansion coefficient as the concrete.
 Using the mixture of high tensile-strength rebar, mesh, and fiber, Russell said the product is a tenth of the weight, but three times as strong.